 On July 14, 2014, APHIS was notified that suspected GE wheat had been discovered growing at the Montana State University’s Southern Agricultural Research Center (SARC) in Huntley, Montana, where Monsanto Company and researchers grew GE wheat as part of field trials between 2000 and 2003.
 These field tests were conducted under APHIS authorization.

 APHIS conducted an investigation that confirmed that the wheat was genetically engineered to resist glyphosate.
 Monsanto and Montana State University/SARC were issued warning letters for failing to adhere to required performance standards for field trials.
-The Report of Investigation (ROI) is publicly available.

 Company/Institution: Monsanto Company